 1.1.
 This Appendix defines the specific provisions regarding testing a vehicle equipped with periodically regenerating systems as defined in paragraph 3.8.1. of Part II of this gtr.

 1.2.
 During cycles where regeneration occurs, emission standards can be exceeded.
-If a periodic regeneration occurs at least once per Type 1 test and has already regenerated at least once during vehicle preparation cycle, it will be considered as a continuously regenerating system which does not require a special test procedure.
+If a periodic regeneration occurs at least once per Type 1 test and has already regenerated at least once during vehicle preparation cycle, it shall be considered as a continuously regenerating system which does not require a special test procedure.
 This Appendix does not apply to continuously regenerating systems.

 1.3.
 The provisions of this Appendix shall apply for the purposes of particulate mass measurements only and not particle number measurements.